The following are the shielding fabrics and materials that I have used and recommend for your home.

 2.)
 The Ex-Static Fabric is excellent at reducing electric fields.
 Electric fields will diminish the quality of your sleep.
 You can reduce these fields by turning off the circuit breakers in your home at night.
 However, some people need additional shielding beyond turning off the breakers.
 Purchase enough of this fabric so it hangs down the front and back of your bed (under your mattress).
 Then ground it to the ground outside.

 4.)
 Magnetic fields are typically caused by wiring errors in a home.
-Most homes have 2-3 wiring errors (see this video).
+Most homes have 2-3 wiring errors (see this excellent book).
 Magnetic fields are very important to fix as they are likely the most harmful to your health.
 If you find that you have high magnetic fields (over 0.5 milliGauss) in your sleeping area from your home wiring, you can have an electrician check your wiring for errors and/or you can use this GIRON Shielding material.
 You can find this material more cheaply by going to a metal supply shop and asking for Grain oriented electrical steel (GOES).
 GIRON is strips of GOES in opposite directions.
 Note: if the magnetic fields are coming from outside your home (from high-tension power lines for example), it can be quite cost prohibitive to shield and you may only be able to reduce the fields by 50% unless you completely surround the area with multiple layer of shielding material.
 However, this will reduce the earth’s DC field and Schumann Resonance, so you will need to artificially recreate these.

 5.)
 Copper wire mesh can be useful for electrical field reduction and RF shielding.
 An electrician should use twisted electrical wiring inside a solid steel conduit when a home owner is sensitive to electrical fields.
 Additionally, or as an alternative, you can wrap the electrical wiring in this copper wire mesh.
 Be sure to make a full enclosure around the electrical wiring and then ground it.
 This material also makes the best Faraday Cage.